-Every year around June 21st volunteers from around the globe come together to help nurture United Way’s mission of improving quality of life in communities everywhere.
-This day of philanthropy is called United Way Day of Action.
-Last year, over 300 communities and thousands of volunteers were all hands on deck to tackle global issues like hunger, obesity, and literacy.
+Every year around June 21st, volunteers from around the globe come together to help nurture United Way’s mission of improving quality of life in communities everywhere.
+This day of philanthropy is called the United Way Day of Action, and last year, over 300 communities and thousands of volunteers were all hands on deck to tackle global issues like hunger, obesity, and literacy.

 - Go directly to the source and ask your Local United Way for ways that you can help.

-- Share your volunteering efforts or the work of others on Facebook, Instagram, or Twitter using #DayofAction
+- Share your volunteering efforts or the work of others on Facebook, Instagram, or Twitter using the hashtag #DayofAction.

 - Raise awareness of issues facing your community by sharing them on social media or starting a volunteer or fundraising campaign of your own.